-- For a major in Biological Sciences, applicants must present Biology 30 and Chemistry 30. - For a major in Mathematical Sciences or Physical Sciences, applicants must present Chemistry 30 and Physics 30.
+- 1. For a major in Biological Sciences, applicants must present Biology 30 and Chemistry 30. - 2.
+For a major in Physical Sciences, applicants must present Chemistry 30 and Physics 30. - 3.
+For a major in Mathematical Sciences, applicants must present two of Biology 30, Chemistry 30 or Physics 30.